Acrylamide and Cancer Risk

 When cooking at home, some methods may lower the acrylamide levels produced in certain foods.

 For potatoes, frying causes the highest acrylamide formation.
 Roasting potato pieces causes less acrylamide formation, followed by baking whole potatoes.
-Boiling potatoes and microwaving whole potatoes with skin on does not produce acrylamide.
+Boiling potatoes and microwaving whole potatoes with skin on does not create acrylamide.

 Soaking raw potato slices in water for 15 to 30 minutes before frying or roasting helps reduce acrylamide formation during cooking.
 (Soaked potatoes should be drained and blotted dry before cooking to prevent splattering or fires.)